 AI monitoring is the primary product.
 CT dose analytics runs alongside it, free.

 15-minute demo.
-Live system, real DICOM parameters, real alert.
+Live API, real DICOM parameters, real reliability score.
 No slides.

 Or email directly: dan@gammametric.com